mlm-games/wifi-exporter/README.md

 A minimal Android app using the Repose UI (for android-only testing) that:

-- Reads saved Wi‑Fi credentials (requires root or Shizuku with root/Sui).
+- Reads saved Wi‑Fi credentials (requires root).
 - Exports as JSON and saves to Downloads (scoped storage via MediaStore on API 29+; app-specific external dir on API 26–28).
 - Shares JSON via Android Sharesheet.